Pi4J/pi4j-v1/README.md

      in part because the WiringPi project now requests no static linking and because it would cause Pi4J to fail on newer platforms when we were not able to get a new build released in a reasonable and timely manner.
-This change should be of a minimal negative impact now that WiringPi is included with the OS and users will benefit from being able to take advantage of newer WirinPi builds without depending on a new Pi4J build.
+This change should be of a minimal negative impact now that WiringPi is included with the OS and users will benefit from being able to take advantage of newer WiringPi builds without depending on a new Pi4J build.

 2016-07-26 :: 1.1